Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ---
 ### getTntId
 This API gets the Target user ID (also known as the `tntId`) from the Target service.
-The `tntId` is returned in the network response after a successful call to `prefetchContent`, which is then persisted in the SDK.
+The `tntId` is returned in the network response after a successful call to `prefetchContent` or `retrieveLocationContent`, which is then persisted in the SDK.
 This ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall or when the `resetExperience` API is used.

 {% tabs %}
 {% tab title="Android" %}